spencersmitty/shelf/README.md

 ## about shelf

-**shelf** is a magically simple retro gaming frontend for macOS - built for apple silicon. it’s being created to bring the ease and polish of real hardware into emulation, removing setup friction so more people can enjoy games from a previous era. while many emulators are already great, shelf aims to offer a more apple-like experience — clean, familiar, and thoughtfully designed for mac users.
+**shelf** is a magical retro gaming frontend for macOS - built for apple silicon. it’s being created to bring the ease and polish of real hardware into emulation, removing setup friction so more people can enjoy games from a previous era. while many emulators are already great, shelf aims to offer a more apple-like experience: clean, familiar, and thoughtfully designed for mac users.

 i’m still learning swift and figuring things out as i go, so this is a slow burn project.
 if you actually know what you’re doing and want to contribute, then **help is strongly welcomed.**